Elizabeth S. Klings, M.D.

 Master’s/PhD programs: Masters of Science in Epidemiology

-- Role of genetic modulation in pulmonary hypertension of sickle cell disease
+- Understanding the role of endothelial dysfunction in pulmonary vascular complications of sickle cell disease

 - Pulmonary Hypertension